EerikSaksi/stat_buff/timelog.md

 ## Nov 13 (3 hours)
 - Worked more on the create user page.
 Added a nice little blurred background image (royalty free of course).
 I'm working a lot on UI design now.
 Also worked on decomposing components in to more reusable ones to increase code reuse.

+## Nov 14 ( hours)
+- Got the color working (green if ok username, red if not ok, and white if empty.)